aiformankind/lets-stop-wildfires-hackathon-2.0/README.md

 - [AlertWildfire Cameras](http://www.alertwildfire.org/southeastbay/index.html?v=518dd6a)

-Can you build a wildfire smoke detector for these cameras ?
+Can you build a wildfire smoke detector for these HPWREN cameras ?
+See some sample HPWREN pictures below.

 ![Image from one of HPWREN camera](images/hpwren_sample2.jpg) ![Image from one of HPWREN camera](images/hpwren_sample1.jpg)

 We believe that open sharing and collaboration are important in accelerating innovation and driving meaningful change locally and globally.
 Public and private partnerships coupled with citizen participation can help win the fight against wildfires.

 Everything built during the hackathon will remain as open source with The MIT license.
-Special thanks to [HPWREN](http://hpwren.ucsd.edu/) to provide access to HPWREN camera images.

 **To participate in the hackathon: Register [here](https://forms.gle/Rtedxr1rT9HHJogm6)**